Skip to content

 1. Great performance, although a tiny bit worse than when linking an image.

-2. Increased memory and traffic usage when linking images.
+2. Increased memory and traffic usage when linking images because of the encoding itself.

-1. If you don’t need customization, i.e. you want to display static images, use linking method.
+1. If you don’t need customization, i.e. you want to display static images, use image linking or CSS masks.

-3. If you need heavy customization and interactivity, put whole SVG source code into the DOM.
+4. If you need heavy customization and interactivity, use inline SVGs.